gokimkh123/recommendation-coldstart/README.md

 # recommendation-coldstart
-a list of papers I read
+## a list of papers I read

+**Large Language Models are Competitive Near Cold-start Recommenders for Language- and Item-based Preferences**